 If you don’t know where to go in Zagreb, climb Lotrscak Tower and check out the city from above.
 The tower is at the top of the slope that marks the beginning of Upper Town.

-From the tower, you can get a wide, sweeping view of the city.
+From the tower, you can get a wide, sweeping view of Zagreb.
 Before you get that view, you need to climb steep steps to reach the top.

 Visit the centre of the city at Bana Jelacica

-Zagreb sightseeing tours always start at Bana Jelacica, as it’s in the centre of the city.
-In fact, most of the main roads lead away from the square, which makes it easy to find your way if you get lost.
+Zagreb sightseeing tours always start at Bana Jelacica in the centre of the city.
+In fact, most of the main roads lead away from the square, which makes it easy to find your way to if you get lost.

-The square is one of the main gathering spots in the city.
+Bana Jelacica is one of the main gathering spots in Zagreb.
 People tend to congregate here, providing plenty of chances for people-watching.

 This area was first used as a public square over 400 years ago.
-The oldest building that is still standing was built in the 18th century.
+The oldest building still standing in Bana Jelacica was built in the 18th century.
 It’s now the most popular destination in Zagreb, due to its central location.

 Shop the sprawling Dolac Market

-You can easily reach the market from Bana Jelacica.
+You can easily reach Dolac Market from Bana Jelacica.
 It’s less than a hundred meters away and built on a raised platform.

-You are also surrounded by shops, restaurants, and cafes.
-Basically, you are presented with endless opportunities to drain your travel funds and fill your stomach.
+At Dolac Market you are also surrounded by shops, restaurants, and cafes, providing endless opportunities to drain your travel funds and fill your stomach.